sezito2/Justice-Centered-Data-Design/src/index.md

 1. Explain the justice-turn in TPC in relation to data and empiricism;
 2. Demonstrate foundational statistical analysis techniques through applied anti-oppressive cases;
-3. Learn foundational coding, data, and visualization techniques using the JavaScript-based Observable Framework.
+3. Learn foundational coding, data, and visualization techniques within the context of Observable Framework.
 4. Apply a justice-centered approach to critique and reimagine an existing dataset.

 We will learn and apply integral theories about data and power via accompanying case studies and hands-on tutorials to help you learn fundamental approaches to finding, collecting, analyzing, and reporting data-driven stories about opaque social-technical systems.